bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         }
       }
       ```
-2. So that we can finally **build** the project, i.e. export this project from React code to readily usable simpler html/css/js that is more optimised to run.
-On your console in your project folder, run `npm run build`
+2. So that we can finally **build** the project, i.e. export this project from React code to readily usable and simpler html/css/js that is more optimised to run.
+On your console and under your project folder, run `npm run build`.

-2. Next, we [deploy the built project as a static website on Skygear](https://discuss.skygear.io/t/hosting-a-static-website-with-skygear/102).
-Install Skygear command line interface `skycli` by running in the console `npm install -g skycli`
+3. Next, we [deploy the built project as a static website on Skygear](https://discuss.skygear.io/t/hosting-a-static-website-with-skygear/102).
+Install Skygear command line interface `skycli` by running in the console `npm install -g skycli`.

-3. `skycli login` to login from the command line interface
+4. `skycli login` to login from the command line interface with Skygear.io email and password.

-4. `skycli init` to associate this project folder with one of your Skygear apps.
-Choose the app/endpoint you created by up/down arrow keys
+5. `skycli init` to associate this project folder with one of your Skygear apps.
+Choose the app/endpoint you created by up/down arrow keys.

-5. `skycli deploy` to host the site
+6. `skycli deploy` to host the site
-    - `/public_html` is the only directory that `skycli` will upload whose content
+    - `/public_html` is the only directory that `skycli` will upload whose content.

-    - Originally, `react` will make a new directory `/build` to contain the exported code, but as we modified the build script, this directory will be renamed to `/public_html`, so this modification saves the trouble to rename folders each time.
+    - Originally, `react` will make a new directory `/build` to contain the exported code, but as we modified the build script, this directory will be renamed to `/public_html`, so this modification saves the trouble to rename the folder each time.

     - The file `.skyignore` lets user denote which folders/files will not be useful so that `skycli` will directly skip them.
 To avoid unnecessary uploads, set it to the following:
       ```
       .git                    # if you have
       /node_modules
       /public
       /src